jzurner1/School-Notes/60 - Cryptography and data/63 - Encryption/Key.md

-In [[Encryption|encryption]], something that can be used to decrypt a message.
-It is usually held by the sender and receiver of an encrypted message.
+A randomized string of bits used to [[Encryption|encrypt]] and [[Decryption|decrypt]] data.
+Each key is unique, and the longer the key is, the harder it is to break.

+Most private keys are 128 or 256 bits and most public keys are 2048 bits.